On Lineker, the only reasonable expectation you should have of a service is its professionalism, not avoidance of offence…

 But when he works for the BBC he’s impartial enough for one outgoing Tory PM to so desperately want to avoid being interrogated by him on the way to winning the last General Election that he refused the interview.

-Often people use impartial to mean an absence of views, others plainly) reduce it to a mechanical abstinence from voting.
-If that’s what you needs to help you do the job well, fine.
+Often people use impartial to mean an absence of views, others (plainly) reduce it to a mechanical abstinence from voting.
+If that’s what you need to help you to do the job well, fine.
 But it is no guarantee that other, softer intolerances will not intervene.

 As Stephen goes on to note, the challenge for the BBC and others is “to argue that the only reasonable expectation you have of a service is professionalism: not that their social media feeds will be free of anything you find disagreeable”.